ideaweb/firefox-safari-style/README.md

 ## Known issues

 * Dark theme is supported but [Firefox not really have native dark mode](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=dark mode macos) (e.g. context menus are still "light", white line on top of the window etc.)
-* Switching tabs by scrolling in the tab bar is currently not supported yet

 ## Installing